 They are sometimes under-utilized, but when they are used, you’re never disappointed.

-If you still aren’t 100% sold on crockpots and the ketogenic lifestyle, look at Keto Dash and see how many others have had their lives changed through delicious recipes like the ones above.
+If you still aren’t 100% sold on crockpots and the ketogenic lifestyle, look at Keto Bootstrap and see how many others have had their lives changed through delicious recipes like the ones above.

 If you’re looking for more amazing keto recipes then check out some of these roundups that we’ve compiled: